How To Style Nisolo’s Huaraches Sandals (2024 Review)

 But how about the shoes themselves?
 As someone who’s worn Nisolos for years, I can happily say I’m always thrilled with the longevity and timelessness of the designs.
 When I finally got my hands on huaraches, I found them to be as high quality as the rest (no cheapo Amazon straps that’ll snap within a few wears).

-Nisolo’s huaraches come in six colors (I *love* the Bone color), run in women’s sizes 5 through 11 and mens sizes 8 through 13.
+Nisolo’s huaraches come in five colors (I *love* the “Bone” color), run in women’s sizes 5 through 11 and mens sizes 8 through 13.
 The brand does recommend selecting half a size down, and I agree—I usually fall between sizes 6.5 and 7, and found that a 6.5 in the huarache works great for me.

-These shoes come with a price tag of $138, which may be steep if you’re comparing to typical Target or Walmart prices, but the price makes sense when you consider Nisolo’s responsible practices and high quality craftsmanship!
-You can also use the coupon code TGT20 at checkout to save 20% on your first Nisolo purchase through May 15th.
+These shoes come with a price tag of $138, which may be steep if you’re comparing to typical Target or Walmart prices, but the cost makes sense when you consider Nisolo’s responsible practices and high quality craftsmanship!

-The quality doesn’t come without a little challenge, though—the shoes do take a little while to break in, which Nisolo outlines many helpful tips here.
-Honestly, in my experience wearing leather shoes throughout the years, this isn’t new or surprising—usually the more handcrafted and authentic the shoe, the more you’ll have to be patient with the break in process.
-(My colleague successfully thrifted a pair of Nisolo huaraches that were already well-loved, and wears them everywhere).
+The quality doesn’t come without a little challenge, though — the shoes do take a little while to break in, for which Nisolo outlines many helpful tips here.
+Honestly, in my experience wearing leather shoes throughout the years, this isn’t new or surprising — usually the more handcrafted and authentic the shoe, the more you’ll have to be patient with the break in process.
+(My colleague successfully thrifted a pair of Nisolo huaraches that were already well-loved, and wears them everywhere.)

 I was excited to play around with styling these shoes, and found they’re a great fit for work, brunch, errands, even nights out!
 Here are some of my own wardrobe essentials I’ll be pairing with these huaraches this summer (leggings and t-shirt not included, although you know it’ll be a favorite):